ivanamat/cakephp-aclmanager/README.md

-# CakePHP 3.x Acl Manager
+# CakePHP 4.x Acl Manager
+**WARNING!:** This project should not be used yet with CakePHP 4.x

+Currently this project is under development and does't have any stable version.
+The code comes from CakePHP 3.x and should be refactorized
 ## Installation

 ### Composer